mInternauta/App2Service/README.md

 # App2Service
-Turn any application in Windows Service  lin 2 clicks
+Turn any application in Windows Service  in 2 clicks

 ----------

 ## Configuration

+Services.cfg

 `<ServiceSet>`